Skip to main content

 Don’t expect a lecture by therapists or burnout experts – this is a hands-on knowledge exchange session between people who care about other people and the planet, and who know that running themselves into the ground doesn’t benefit anyone.
 We will use engaging and equitable processes to enable every participant to share ideas and leave energised with new tools and tips they can apply immediately.

-Accessibility: Soft Ground is on the first floor of a building on The Moor in Sheffield city centre.
+Soft Ground is on the first floor of a building on The Moor in Sheffield city centre.
 It has lift access and an accessible all gender toilet.
 It has windows that open to the outside.
-If you have any questions regarding accessibility for this event, please feel free to contact us at [email protected]
+More detailed information about the accessibility of Soft Ground is here (includes photos).

 Susan Hunter Downer is a writer, creative facilitator, student of narrative therapy, and pioneer of Sheffield: We Can community debates.
 She is dedicated to using storytelling as a tool to help us connect and work collaboratively to survive the challenges of living in a world that often feels hostile, extractive, and cruel.